 There isn’t however much improvement in that space as what has been called a Blockhain Trillema hasn’t been solved yet.
 The Trilemma is a concept introduced by Vitalik Buterin, the founder of Ethereum.
 It says that you can’t achieve layer 1 Scalability, Security, and Decentralization all at once.
 You can only develop two aspects by sacrificing the third one.
 For example, you can create a well-decentralized solution that is highly secure but at the cost of scalability.

-We have solved it in Aleph Zero.
-Our consensus protocol scales up extremely well, is ultimately secure, and still, it is decentralized to a real-world usable extent.
+We trust that we have the foundation that may contribute to solving this challenge.
+Our consensus protocol scales up extremely well, reaches the maximum theoretical security guarantee (aBFT), and still, it is powering a network that is decentralized to a real-world usable extent.
 This technology can keep the transaction speeds at dozens of thousands of transactions per second on a high scale.
 All of those statements have already been test-proven.